 A statement of risk appetite is one of the critical components of corporate governance.
 RAS contains a precise aggregated amount and types of risks a firm is willing to accommodate or avoid to achieve its business objectives.

-The RAS should contain the risk appetite, and the risk tolerance measures the maximum amount of risks taken at the business level as well as enterprise risk.
+The RAS should contain the risk appetite, and the risk tolerance measures the maximum amount of risks taken at the business level as well as an enterprise risk.
 Moreover, it should be the relationship between the risk appetite, the risk capacity, the risk profile, and the risk tolerance.

 Risk tolerance is the number of acceptable results relative to business objectives (dotted line on the diagram above).
-Risk tolerance is a tactical measure of risk, while the risk appetite is the aggregate measure of risk.
+Risk tolerance is a tactical measure of risk, while risk appetite is the aggregate measure of risk.
 Note that the risk appetite is below the risk capacity of a firm.
 A firm operating within the risk tolerance can attain the risk-adjusted return objectives relative to the amount of risk.

 In the banking industry, the board of directors charges the committees like risk management committees, among others with ratifying policies and directives for activities related to risk management.
-The committees frame policies related to division level risk metrics in relation to the overall risk appetite set by the board.
+The committees frame policies related to division-level risk metrics in relation to the overall risk appetite set by the board.
 They also look after the effective implementation of these policies.

-Audit committee’s responsibility is:
+The audit committee’s responsibility is:

 The members should ideally be nonexecutives to keep the audit committee clear from executive influence.
 The audit committee should interact with the management productively and should keep all channels of communication open.

-The risk management committee in a bank independently reviews different forms of risks like liquidity risk, market risk, etc. and the policies related to them.
+The risk management committee in a bank independently reviews different forms of risks like liquidity risk, market risk, etc., and the policies related to them.
 The responsibility of approving individual credits also usually rests with the risk management committee.
 It monitors securities portfolios and significant trends in the market as well as breakdowns in the industry, liquidity crunch, etc. It reports to the board about matters related to risk levels, credits, and it also provides opportunities for direct interaction with the external auditor, management committees, etc.